Schulze-M/DPIM/README.md

 1. **Differential private** In this mode, the DPIM is executed with differential privacy.
 The user can specify the epsilon ($\epsilon$) value, as well as needed lower and upper bounds.
 The DPIM will then execute with the specified epsilon value and bounds.
 To avoid errors the lowest lower bound is the total number of activities $(\\#unique\ activities)$ and the highest upper bound is the $(\\#unique\ activities)^2 -1$.
 2. **Non-differential private** In this mode, the DPIM is executed using $\epsilon \rightarrow \infty$.
 The lower and upper bounds are not needed as only those permutations are considered that occur in at least one trace.

 Out of these two modi, the differential private mode is the default mode.
-To execute the DPIM in non-differential private mode, specify the `--non_dp` flag.
+To execute the DPIM in non-differential private mode, specify the `--no-dp` flag.

 To test the **DPIM** on a specific event log, you can run the following command:
 ```